CraftWe/selenium_explicit_wait/README.md

 ## Selenium Setup Guide

-For a detailed guide on setting up Selenium WebDriver with Java, please refer to the '[Selenium Setup Guide](./docs/Selenium Setup Guide.pdf)'.
+For a detailed guide on setting up Selenium WebDriver with Java, please refer to the [Selenium Setup Guide](./docs/Selenium_Setup_Guide.pdf).